-As the days grow shorter and the leaves start to change color, putting away your gardening tools and calling it a season can be tempting.
+As the days grow shorter and the leaves start to change colour, putting away your gardening tools and calling it a season can be tempting.
 But if you’re lucky enough to have a garden full of plants with fruit in various stages of ripeness, there’s still plenty of time to enjoy them!

 Many heat-loving vegetables (including tomatoes) can tolerate temperatures in the 50s and 60s, so you’ll likely have a window of time in autumn when it’s possible to get a second harvest from your plants.

 This blog post will share some tips for maximising your late-season tomato harvest.
 So read on, and get ready to pick some delicious tomatoes!